10 Smart Tips for a Colorful Garden

 Grow Vertically

 Frame your garden with spectacular color by adding lush flowering vines to an arbor, trellis, or fence.
 Perennial vines such as clematis, honeysuckle, akebia, and jasmine quickly scramble up and over almost any structure putting on an aerial display of flower power.
-For an exotic twist, use Tropic Escape Mandevilla for a summer’s worth of color.
+For an exotic twist, use Mandevilla for a summer’s worth of color.

 Closeup of hot pink new guinea impatiens in garden